robmarkcole/applehealthdata/paper.md

 # Summary

+This program extracts daily step and distance data from the exported zip file from the Apple Health App.
+Instructions to retrieve the raw data from the app are in the pdf file.

+Apple Health writes the data in epochs of various lengths of time.
+Data in epochs that pass through midnight local time are counted all in the second day.

 - A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience
 - A clear statement of need that illustrates the purpose of the software